sbg/sevenbridges-r/README.md

 ![cov](http://www.bioconductor.org/shields/coverage/release/sevenbridges.svg)

-# sevenbridges-r
+# sevenbridges
 [Bioconductor-Stable](http://www.bioconductor.org/packages/release/bioc/html/sevenbridges.html) |  [Bioconductor-Devel](http://www.bioconductor.org/packages/devel/bioc/html/sevenbridges.html)

-sevenbridges-r is a [R](https://cran.r-project.org/) library that provides an interface for the [Seven Bridges Platform](https://www.sbgenomics.com/) and [Cancer Genomics Cloud](http://www.cancergenomicscloud.org/) public APIs.
+sevenbridges is a [R](https://cran.r-project.org/) library that provides an interface for the [Seven Bridges Platform](https://www.sbgenomics.com/) and [Cancer Genomics Cloud](http://www.cancergenomicscloud.org/) public APIs.

 The Seven Bridges Platform is a cloud-based environment for conducting bioinformatic analyses.
 It is a central hub for teams to store, analyze, and jointly interpret their bioinformatic data.
 The Platform co-locates analysis workflows alongside the largest genomic datasets to optimize processing, allocating storage and compute resources on demand.